sun-yixiao/sun-yixiao.github.io/index.md

 My research direction is Computational Communication.
 Recently, I have been interested in Computational Advertising and Quantative History Studies.

-I do well in Python and take good command of R and Stata, basically on text mining, natural language processing, machine learning and causal inteference.
+I do well in Python and take good command of R and Stata, basically on text mining, natural language processing, machine learning and causal inference.

 Besides, I am proficient in image processing and video editting with great aesthetic.